syncfusion-content/javascript-docs/js/api/ejHeatMap.md

 ### itemsMapping `Object`
 {:#members:itemsMapping}

-Specifies the property and display value of the heatmap column.
+Specifies the property and display value of the heat map column.

 #### Default Value: